bentrombley/datafox-eng-blog/_drafts/decaffeinating-large-coffeescript-codebase.md

 On the other hand, an ES2015 class should be able to extend a CoffeeScript compiled ES5 class, so working from the outside in should be fine.

-† CoffeeScript 2 actually does compile to ES2015 classes, so it should be interoperable.
+<sup>†</sup>CoffeeScript 2 actually does compile to ES2015 classes, so it should be interoperable.
 For a discussion on why you should use `decaffeinate` and not CoffeeScript 2 for your conversion, see [this GitHub issue](https://github.com/decaffeinate/decaffeinate/issues/1130).

 ### The Conversion Process

-Here are some high-level tips that we took advantage of to make the conversion process go smoothly:
+Here are some tips that we used to make the conversion process go smoothly:

 - When choosing what parts of code to convert first, start with projects from the outside in to handle the class extension problem above.
 - Tests are a great place to start converting.
 They have the benefit of being able to test the correctness of the conversion for you, and we've found that generated code is generally pretty clean and idiomatic.